-The 50 best cheap eats in Sydney
+The 50 best cheap eats Sydney has to offer

 Fourth generation butcher Anthony Puharich has conquered Glebe with meat, three times over (raw and ready to purchase, dried to snack on and smoked to dine in on).
 The burgers are excellent, the smoked chicken wings are juicy as and the brisket sandwich is worth slugging your way across the city on a rainy day to fulfil your braised meat dreams.

 Banh mi are almost a Sydney religion and here they make them cheap and crunchy.
 Pick your preference when it comes to choosing chilli, pate and the special sauce (make sure you get it all).
 There is the traditional pork (a cold cut combo), deep pink barbecue pork, crackling pork belly, chicken or dense meatballs.

 The arepa is everything to Venezuelans, a gluten-free cornmeal patty eaten plain or split open and stuffed with meat or beans.
 La Reina’s digs in Newtown finally offer a permanent address for arepa fans to get their fix.
 This small but cheerful eatery is already hugely popular with homesick South Americans.

 The queues form early for lunch at this CBD staple, but they also move swiftly.
 The kitchen here bangs out trays of mixed Malaysian curries and Hainanese chicken at a terrific rate, but the laksa is a very hard proposition to pass up.
 It's rich with coconut milk, thrumming with spice, ginger, garlic and lemongrass.

 What it is that Sichuan food enthusiasts can’t get enough of is the unmistakable flavour imparted by Sichuan peppercorns, especially those in the food at Dainty Sichuan Noddle Express, an efficiently buzzy noodle house in World Square that has opened as a fast-casual edition of the beloved Melbourne restruant of the same name.